Public Policy Principles

 Public Policy Priorities

-National Church Residences provides high quality care, services and communities for more than 60,000 seniors in 25 states.
-Our continuum of communities and services work with governmental programs at federal, state and local levels.
-Through a combination of engagement with our industry associations and direct relationship building with elected officials and regulators, we advocate on policy issues in two over-arching categories: Affordable Service-Enriched Housing Expansion & Preservation and Senior Health Care Sustainability & Expansion.
+National Church Residences provides high-quality care, services, and communities for more than 70,000 seniors in 24 states.
+Our continuum of communities and services work with governmental programs at federal, state, and local levels.
+Through a combination of engagement with our industry associations and direct relationship-building with elected officials and regulators, we advocate on policy issues in three overarching categories:

 Affordable Service Enriched Housing Expansion & Preservation